-The Decatur County commis- the meeting, he added, Mr. Bellm sioners found out Tuesday, March offered to pay \$465, which he said 3, that the former promoter for the Decatur Speedway had made an oral commitment to pay \$1,615 of the \$3,615 the fair board says he owes.
+The Decatur County commis- the meeting, he added, Mr. Bellm sioners found out Tuesday, March 3, that the former promoter for the Decatur Speedway had made an oral commitment to pay \$1,615 of the \$3,615 the fair board says offered to pay \$465, which he said was 1 percent of the gross proceeds of the track.

-Commissioner Gene Gallentine said Joe Bellm, with Blood Sweat and Tears Racing, who promoted the speedway here last year, met with members of the Fair Board recently.
+Commissioner Gene Gallentine said Joe Bellm, with Blood Sweat and Tears Racing, who promoted the speedway here last year, met with members of the Fair Board